varunjohn/Booking-Seats-Layout-Sample/README.md

 You can customize this string according to your seats arrangement.
 As of this string it has 175 seats each having unique id assigned to it.
 The assigned id is useful for sending the booked seats request to server.

 **Reserved seats VS Booked seats**<br />
-Both can't be booked but we are showing them with seperates colors cause the reserved seats can be available with time.
+Both can't be booked but showing them with seperates colors cause the reserved seats can be available with time.

 **Limitation**<br />
 It's not recycling the views.

-### About Me
+## About Me

 Varun John<br />
 Sr. Android Developer<br />
 varunjohn1990@gmail.com<br />
+Skype varun.john1990<br />
 Follow me on Instagram [varunjohn1990](https://www.instagram.com/varun.john.1990/)<br />